 - Complexity: Exactly the same amount of IT leaders as above (32%) think of cloud complexity as another big hurdle for modernization.
 You need an entire team of capable developers to study every aspect of your IT architecture so that they can refactor applications, data sources, and integrations and optimize them for the cloud.
 You are not just moving a copy of your legacy apps to the cloud; you are rebuilding your whole ecosystem.

 The Path to Modernization

-In many cases, companies will have multiple integration tools connecting disparate data sources.
-Some of these integration tools may only be compatible with on-premises data sources while others may only be for cloud applications.
-If IT leaders take a phased approach to modernize their architecture, they will need to move their ecosystem to the cloud one component at a time, all the while making sure none of the business processes break.
+In many cases, companies will have multiple integration tools — some that are compatible with on-premises data sources and others that may only be for cloud applications.
+If IT leaders take a phased approach to modernizing their architecture, they will need to move their ecosystem to the cloud one component at a time, all the while making sure none of the business processes break.
 They may consider an integration solution that can handle native cloud, on-premises, and hybrid integrations, so it is easy to create automated workflows and integrate different components together.

 How SnapLogic Can Support Your Path to Modernization